 What is Tequila?

-Tequila is a popular type of liquor made from the blue agave plant, and limited in terms of production to the Jalisco region of Mexico.
-The extracted agave juice is allowed to ferment, which eventually leads to alcohol forming in the liquid.
+Legally, it can only be made in the Jalisco region of Mexico.
 The name itself comes from the town of Tequila, where a large percentage of production still occurs.
 It is often confused with mezcal and is indeed a type of mezcal, but mezcal can be made from any type of agave.
-Tequila also happens to be a key ingredient in the margarita, a cocktail enjoyed by many!
+[1]

 Types of Tequila